-Volunteering is a great way to support the farm and learn about lavender care.
-Schedule a date for your school aged children to work for SSL hours, call for more information.
+Volunteering is a great way to support the farm and learn about lavender care. email us for more information and to talk about scheduling.

 - No pets are allowed on the farm and cannot be left in vehicles.

 - If you are accompanying children to the farm, they must stay close to you at all times.